Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworld.md

 ### Creating Network Manager and selecting the Transport

-In this section we will add a Network Manager and add Unity Transport (UTP) to our project.
-The [NetworkManager](../components/networkmanager.md) is the component that contains all of your project's netcode related settings.
-UTP is the transport layer that Netcode will use for communication between the server and the clients.
+In this section we add a Network Manager and add Unity Transport (UTP) to our project.
+The [NetworkManager](../components/networkmanager.md) is the component that contains all your project's netcode-related settings.
+UTP is the transport layer that Netcode uses for communication between the server and the clients.
 See [here](../advanced-topics/transports.md) for more.

 1. Right-click in the **Hierarchy** tab of the main Unity Window.
 1. Select **Create Empty**.